tetratelabs/istio-cost-analyzer/README.md

 istio-cost-analyzer setupWebhook
 ```

-OR Add the following to all of your deployments:
+OR Add the following to all of your Kubernetes Deployments:

 ```yaml
 spec: